 What are you teaching your child today?

-Do you ever wish you had a blueprint for what to do with your kids?
-“Teach them this, read them this, talk to them about this, do this activity with them.”
+Do you ever wish you had a blueprint for what to do with your preschooler each day?

 What is Playing Preschool?